 If you have ever engaged in disorderly conduct or petty theft, gotten a DUI, been arrested during a political protest, or garnered any other kind of infraction (minor or major) on your record, we hope that you have learned important lessons from the experience and won’t repeat it.
 But if you are applying to a grad program, you are likely to be asked on your application, “Have you ever been convicted of a crime?
 If yes, please explain.”

 In this post, we will explain how to portray yourself in the best possible light in this situation, while also outlining how to approach this question honestly, without going overboard.
 After all, if you have done something stupid, something deserving of a conviction or suspension, you have a higher bar to clear with the admissions committee to prove that you are worthy of their acceptance.

 - Don’t try to hide a conviction.

-First, don’t try to hide a conviction.
-Clients often ask me if they really need to bring up their troubled past, and I tell them they do.
-Admissions committees (and the firms they hire) conduct background checks on applicants, and an unexplained discrepancy gives them an easy reason to reject your application or withdraw an offer of admission.
-So, when asked, own up to your behavior on your application.
+Admissions committees (and the firms they hire) conduct background checks on applicants.
+An unexplained discrepancy gives them an easy reason to reject your application or withdraw an offer of admission.
+So, when asked, own up to your behavior.
+Don’t make excuses.